-- requires an employee to convert to full time or part time employment;
+- require an employee to convert to full time or part time employment;

-- allows an employer to require an employee to convert to full time or part time employment; or
+- allow an employer to require an employee to convert to full time or part time employment; or

-- requires an employer to increase the hours of work of an employee who requests conversion to full time or part time employment under the Fair Work Act.
+- require an employer to increase the hours of work of an employee who requests conversion to full time or part time employment under the Fair Work Act.

 A new dispute resolution process

 If there is a dispute about casual conversion, a new dispute resolution process provides: